 The World’s Friendliest Deer

-This deer really liked to lick us, especially Jose.
+She seemed to want to lick us, especially Jose.
 When I said, “Oh, she must like the salt on our skin,” Jose (pictured below) countered with, “No, she loves me.”
-Okay.
+Okay, I think she did.

-There are two pumas at the Ccochahuasi Animal Sanctuary that were rescued from a nightclub in Lima, where they were being exploited for entertainment purposes.
-At the time they were rescued, they were in pretty bad condition, but they’ve recovered and are healthy now.
+There are two pumas at the Ccochahuasi Animal Sanctuary that were rescued from a nightclub in Lima.
+There, they were being exploited for entertainment purposes.

 Of the three falcons at the Ccochahuasi Animal Sanctuary, only one is strong enough to be released back into the wild.

-How to Visit Ccochahuasi Animal Sanctuary in Peru
+How can you Visit Ccochahuasi Animal Sanctuary in Peru?

-Transportation: You can take a private taxi, but the cheapest option is a shared bus or colectivo.
+You can take a private taxi, but the cheapest option is a shared bus or colectivo.
 Just tell the driver you’re going to the sanctuary, and they will tell you when to get off.
-We took a bus there for 3 soles.
-On the way back, we stood on the side of the road and caught a colectivo (big shared van) for 2 soles.

 Free!
 But they do accept donations.
 You can make a donation or buy a ticket HERE.